heysupratim/material-daterange-picker/README.md

 ======================================================

-Credit to the original amazing material date picker library by wdullaer - https://github.com/wdullaer/MaterialDateTimePicker
+Credits to the original amazing material date picker library by wdullaer - https://github.com/wdullaer/MaterialDateTimePicker

 ## Adding to your project